 When it comes to horse (and rider) welfare, the “dreams of the youth” aren’t to be taken lightly.
-According to one Swedish researcher, professionals and scientists can learn a lot about developing more ideal riding schools tomorrow by listening to the young riders of today.
+According to one Swedish researcher, professionals and scientists can learn a lot about developing more ideal riding schools tomorrow by listening to the young horse riders of today.

 Young people make up the majority of participants in riding schools, and they also tend to be highly aware of issues affecting both horses and humans in those schools.
 Concerned with topics such as inclusion, fairness, and wellbeing for all, they “have some really great ideas” that are worth discussing and implementing, to help equestrian sport evolve in a positive direction, said Gabriella Thorell, PhD, head education teacher in the Swedish Equestrian Center of Sport, Education, and Research in Strömsholm, Sweden.

-“Young riders perceive many things as good in their riding schools, but they also see room for improvement, especially with regard to teaching styles, horse welfare, and inclusion for all riders,” Thorell said, based on her team’s investigative research working with focus groups of riding school students aged 15-23 across Sweden.
+“Young horse riders perceive many things as good in their riding schools, but they also see room for improvement, especially with regard to teaching styles, horse welfare, and inclusion for all riders,” Thorell said, based on her team’s investigative research working with focus groups of riding school students aged 15-23 across Sweden.
 Thorell presented her group’s work at the 14th Conference of the International Society for Equitation Science (ISES) in Rome, Italy.

 Specifically, the focal group participants want all riders of all backgrounds to feel included and have access to equitation activities, regardless of age, riding level, gender, ethnicity, disabilities, or social economic situation, she said.
 And they expressed a desire to see the social atmosphere in riding schools “characterized by security and fellowship”—with a positive ambiance that doesn’t include judgement or bullying among riders.